ucs-compute-solutions/FlexPod-for-EHR/Ansible/README.md

 ### Finalize installation
 - Follow the manual steps in the CVD to finish setting up ONTAP tools and the rest of the FlexPod management cluster, including an optional Ansible setup of NetApp AIQUM and SnapCenter.

-Repositories for automated installation of ONTAP Management Tools are maintained in the following repositories;
+Repositories for automated installation of NetApp Management Tools are maintained in the following repositories:

 - [ONTAP Tools for VMware vSphere](https://github.com/NetApp-Automation/ONTAP-Tools-for-VMware-vSphere)
 - [NetApp AIQUM](https://github.com/NetApp-Automation/NetApp-AIQUM)